al-Nakba: the Palestinian "Catastrophe"

 Mazin Qumsiyeh, author, Sharing the Land of Canaan and Popular Resistance in Palestine

-Harris Hall and University of Oregon, Eugene, March 3 and 4, 2008
+University of Oregon, Eugene, March 4, 2008

-Touring with Wheels of Justice, presentations connected Israel with the attack on Iraq and the common theme of Arab demonization.
+Touring with Wheels of Justice, Mazin's presentations connected Israel with the attack on Iraq and the common theme of Arab demonization.

 Distorted Reporting in the U.S. Press